 Arkansas Division of Workforce Services to Restructure Arkansas Workforce Centers

-Little Rock, AR The Arkansas Division of Workforce Services (ADWS) is restructuring ADWS Workforce Centers across the state to increase program flexibility and reach more Arkansans.
+LITTLE ROCK, Ark., May 25, 2023 – The Arkansas Division of Workforce Services (ADWS) is restructuring ADWS Workforce Centers across the state to increase program flexibility and reach more Arkansans.

 The restructuring includes the transfer of the Temporary Assistance for Needy Families (TANF) program of ADWS to the Department of Human Services (DHS), as required by law from the 2023 legislative session.
 This will result in the relocation of underutilized offices in Arkadelphia, Batesville, Benton, Blytheville, Camden, Helena, Magnolia, Mountain Home, and Rogers.